ArvinFlores/arvinflores.github.io/README.md

 ```
 This will place all of the production assets into the `public/` directory

+You will then have to push the new changes to github ie: `git add public/ && git commit -m 'update website' && git push`

 Note: The assets are all hashed to take advantage of browser caching and will only change when the actual content of the file changes

 ### Publishing changes to website